 Wreck of the Day starts out with Breathe and doesn't let down from there.
 Most of the songs conjure up images of some of the best female singer-songwriters of recent memory.
 With a piano driven album, Vanessa Carlton would be an easy comparison.
 Citadel sounds like something out of Jewel's Spirit era (still remains her best work), while In the Rough sounds more like and Americanized version of a Corrs song.
 Hints of the Cranberries, Sarah McLachlan and Michelle Branch can also be heard throughout her debut.

-Wreck of the Day gets a Terror Alert Level: Severe [RED] on my
+Wreck of the Day gets a on my Terror Alert Scale.

 No comments: